 Those are two of the fundamental concepts of HB Communication’s Audiovisual Ecosystem project.
-If you want to develop a workplace that will attract and retain the millennial workforce consider using a holistic approach to redesign like our office as we did.
+If you want to develop a workplace that will attract and retain the millennial workforce consider using a holistic approach to redesign as we did.

 Here are some concepts and suggestions to consider as you think about the workplace of the future.

 Communication needs to be a top priority for any business.
 The entry of the millennial generation magnifies that.
-Millennial’s appreciate a company that clearly communicates its vision on a consistent basis and knows what he/she is working towards.
-Visual communication technology is a strong way to ensure that the key messages of the business are being constantly re-enforced.
+Millennial’s appreciate a company that clearly communicates its vision on a consistent basis and knows what they are working towards.
+Visual communication technology is a strong way to ensure that the key messages of the business are being constantly reinforced.

 Collaboration is twofold.
-You need a collaboration platform where your entire organization and communicate easily.
-You also need to consider open workspaces where your teams can come together — this is at the heart of an ideal workplace for millennials.
-Larger spaces get attention but don’t forget smaller ones like collaboration nooks, “wormholes,” where one or two employees can video conference with another location and small or causal collaboration spaces.
+You need a collaboration platform where your entire organization can communicate easily.
+You also need to consider open workspaces where your teams can come together—this is at the heart of an ideal workplace for millennials.
+Larger spaces get attention but don’t forget smaller ones like collaboration nooks, “wormholes,” where one or two employees can video conference with another location, and small or causal collaboration spaces.

-Millennials grew up with the rapid development of technology like smartphones, social media and video on demand.
-PwC surveyed millennial workers.
-About 59 percent said an employer’s providing of the state-of-the-art technology was important to them when considering a job.
+Millennials grew up with the rapid development of technology like smartphones, social media, and video on demand.
+In a survey conducted by PwC, about 59 percent said an employer’s providing of the state-of-the-art technology was important to them when considering a job.

 No matter what you do to attract and retain millennials, your company will need the best communication possible.
 Click here to visit the Audiovisual Ecosystem where you can see how we took a holistic approach for applying AV technology in ways that truly impact how we do business.